StShill/Restaurant-Order-Analysis/README.md

 WHERE category = 'italian'
 ORDER BY price DESC;

 5. How many dishes are in each category?

 - SELECT category, COUNT(menu_item_id) AS num_dish
 FROM menu_items
 GROUP BY category;

 6. What is the average dish price within each category?

+- SELECT category, Avg(price) AS avg_price
+FROM menu_items
+GROUP BY category;

 ### Data Insights